-At barrier level crossings operated by railway staff, each road approach should be protected by barriers which, when lowered, extend across the full width of the carriageway and footpaths.

-At barrier level crossings operated by railway staff and user-worked level crossings, skirts should be fitted to the barriers.
-The skirts should be of a light colour, light construction, and fence in the space between the lowered barriers and the road surface.
+- 5.15.5.1.
+At barrier crossings operated by railway staff, each road approach should be protected by barriers which, when lowered, extend across the full width of the carriageway and footpaths. - 5.15.5.2.
+At barrier crossings operated by railway staff and user-worked crossings, skirts should be fitted to the barriers.
+The skirts should be of a light colour, light construction and fence in the space between the lowered barriers and the road surface.

-Note: Skirts are not required at automatic level crossings with half barriers.
+Note: Skirts are not required at automatic crossings with half barriers.

-5.15.6 User-worked level crossings
+5.15.6.
+User-worked crossings

-At user-worked level crossings, the barriers should be hand-operated and counter-weighted to fall when released.
-The barriers should be linked so that they can be raised or lowered together from either side of the level crossing.
+5.15.6.1.
+At user-worked crossings, the barriers should be hand-operated and counter-weighted to fall when released.
+The barriers should be linked so that they can be raised or lowered together from either side of the crossing.

-5.15.7 Single barriers
+5.15.7.
+Single barriers

-Single barriers should not normally be provided for use on one-way roads or on two-way roads with central reservations.
+5.15.7.1.
+Single barriers should not normally be provided unless authorised by the RSC for use on one-way roads or on two-way roads with central reservations.
 In such cases special provisions for pedestrians may be required.

-5.15.8 Half barriers
+5.15.8.
+Half barriers

-At automatic level crossings with half barriers, the barriers should be pivoted on the left-hand side of the road on each approach.
+- 5.15.8.1.
+At automatic crossings with half barriers, the barriers should be pivoted on the left-hand side of the road on each approach. - 5.15.8.2.
 When lowered, the half barriers should extend to between 150mm and 450mm from the centre of the carriageway.
-On carriageways between 5m and 5.7m wide, the barriers should extend to within 800mm of the centre line so as to leave a clear exit of at least 3m in width.
+On carriageways between 5m and 5.7m wide, the barriers should extend to within 800mm of the centre line so as to leave a clear exit of at least 3m in width. - 5.15.8.3.
 If the line is electrified on the overhead system and a barrier, if capsized, could come closer than 150mm to the overhead conductors, that barrier should either be made of metal or be provided with a continuous conducting strip.
 The metal barrier or conducting strip should be connected to earth in such a manner as to ensure that inadvertent contact with the overhead conductor causes controlling circuit-breaker(s) to interrupt the electric traction supply.

-5.16 TELEPHONES AND TELEPHONE SIGNS
+5.16.
+TELEPHONES AND TELEPHONE SIGNS

-5.16.1 General
+5.16.1.
+General

-Telephones should be provided with appropriate back-up power arrangements.
-The telephone system should be designed to minimise the risk that a fault on an individual telephone or the failure of a user to replace the handset on any telephone should not prevent the correct operation of the remaining telephones, where practicable.
+- 5.16.1.1.
+The power supply to the telephones should be independent of that for the crossing equipment.
+Faults on individual telephones or the failure of a user to replace the handset on any telephone should not prevent the correct operation of the remaining telephones. - 5.16.1.2.
 A symbol depicting a black telephone handset on a yellow background should be displayed on or adjacent to the cabinet.
-The telephones should be clearly visible from the level crossing.
+The telephones should be clearly visible from the crossing.
 If the telephones are not clearly visible to a person at a particular location a similar telephone handset sign with a directional arrow should be provided to direct potential users to the telephones.

-5.16.2 At automatic level crossings
+5.16.2.
+At automatic crossings